Prong4107/scalpel/docs/src/content/addons-debugging.md

 ## Finding stacktraces

-Errors that occur in scripts can be found at different places in Burp:
+Errors that occur in scripts can be found in different places:

 ### 1. The dashboard event log